nsrr/mesa-documentation/pages/actigraphy-introduction.md

 3. linetime - Epoch line time (hh:mm:ss)
 4. starttime_psg - Actual PSG study start time (source: [STSTARTP5](https://sleepdata.org/datasets/mesa/variables/ststartp5))

 The PSG start times were rounded to the nearest 30 seconds in order to match the ACT epoch line times.

-Import and merge the PSG XML annotations with the ACT epoch-by-epoch data, starting at the actigraphy epoch identified in [this dataset](:files_path:/overlap).
+**How to Use:** Import and merge the [PSG XML annotations](:pages_path:/polysomnography-introduction.md) with the ACT epoch-by-epoch data, starting at the actigraphy epoch identified in [the dataset](:files_path:/overlap).

 ## History / changelog